-A native of Natchez, Mississippi, CASPAR Assistant Director Anna Catesby Yant has loved archaeology and history since she was little.
+A native of Natchez, Mississippi, Acting CASPAR Director Anna Catesby Yant has loved archaeology and history since she was little.
 She completed her Ph.D. in Anthropology at Vanderbilt, and her dissertation focused on the relationship between architecture, power, and social change.
 More recently, her research interests have shifted to the impact of media, and especially the Walt Disney Company, on American culture.
 During the fall, she loves to watch LSU football, and in the spring, she'll be boiling crawfish.
 In her spare time, she teaches barre, paints, and loves to travel.

 Laura Birdsall grew up in Los Angeles County, where she received her B.A. in Anthropology from UCLA in 2009.
 She worked at a museum in Ohio, then ran a used bookstore, then lived in Rabat for a while.
 She is the editor of an anthology of writing by inmates on Tennessee's Death Row, a workshop for whom she taught with other volunteers when she arrived in Nashville.
 In 2016, she received her MFA in Fiction from Vanderbilt.
 She has a mid-range mutt named Tuba.
 Tuba is a good dog.